Skip to content

 version: "2.0.0"

-allow_implicit_invocation: false # User must explicitly load
+allow-implicit-invocation: false # User must explicitly load

 products: ["maya"] # Maya only